nf-core/eager/docs/usage.md

 Specify a path to a local copy of a GATK 3.5 `.jar` file, preferably version '3.5-0-g36282e4'.
 The download location of this may be avaliable from the GATK forums of the Broad Institute.

+> You must manually report your version of GATK 3.5 in publications/MultiQC as it is not included in our container.

 #### `--gatk_call_conf`

 If selected a GATK genotyper phred-scaled confidence threshold of a given SNP/INDEL call.
 Default: 30